Math in HTML

 +

-<table style="display:inline; text-align: center; position:relative;
+<table style="display:inline-table; text-align: center; position:relative;

 bottom:-2.3ex; line-height: 100%"><tr>